Other programmatic interfaces

 Python application can create multiple instances of a Knitro solver in different threads, each

-that is deployed on a web server.
+instance solving a different problem.
 However, please note that Python interpreters are usually not

 always initialized to 0/no in the Python interface, but may still be set to 1/yes by the user.